smithy-lang/smithy/docs/source/spec/core.rst

             }
         }

 .. _idref-trait:

 ``idRef`` trait
 ---------------

 Summary
-    Indicates that a string value MUST contain a valid :ref:`shape ID <shape-id>`.
-The provided shape ID MAY be absolute or relative to the shape to which the trait is applied.
-A relative shape ID that does not resolve to a shape defined in the same namespace resolves to a shape defined in the :ref:`prelude <prelude>` if the prelude shape is not marked with the :ref:`private-trait`.
+    Indicates that a string value MUST contain a valid absolute :ref:`shape ID <shape-id>`.

     The ``idRef`` trait is used primarily when declaring :ref:`trait definitions <trait-definition>` in a model.
 A trait definition